Barcelona

 • Just nine rooms, intimate palace in a renovated 19th-century building

-• Blonde wood and terrazzo rooms, 18 to 35 m², sleek design
+• Blonde wood and terrazzo rooms, 18 to 35 m², pared-back design

 Hotel Casa Sagnier